 Ocean Terrazzo bench & Capsule Ocean Plastic Hourglass

-This collection aims at shining light on the emergency of ocean plastic.
+This collection aims at shining a light on ocean plastic.
 The hourglass is filled with tiny plastic pieces collected on the beach and each hourglass contains plastic coming from a specific beach in the world.

-Similarly, the bench uses chips of ocean plastic to make a terrazzo finish, perfectly in line with the latest trends.
+Similarly, the bench uses chips of ocean plastic to create a terrazzo finish – perfectly in line with the latest trends.

 Tronco coffee table

 This is definitely one of my top favourites!
 The wooden top comes from a trunk of maritime pine that fell naturally, whereas the base is made recycling plastic cutting boards and casings.

 This daybed – designed by Alessandro Mendini himself – is one of the possible applications of Ecopixel, a material that gives new life to waste plastic from industrial and household trash.